-Cablivi is used for the treatment of adults suffering from an episode of acquired thrombotic thrombocytopenic purpura (aTTP), in combination with plasmapheresis and immunosuppression.
+Cablivi is used for the treatment of adults and adolescents of 12 years and older weighing at least 40 kg suffering from an episode of acquired thrombotic thrombocytopenic purpura (aTTP), in combination with plasmapheresis and immunosuppression.

 Dosage/Administration

 Treatment with Cablivi should be started and monitored by physicians with experience in the management of patients with thrombotic microangiopathies.